Use the Documents section to upload required and optional documents.

 Create and upload a personal statement that responds to the following question:

-Explain why you selected occupational therapy as a career and how an Occupational Therapy degree relates to your immediate and long-term professional goals.
-Describe how your personal, educational, and professional background will help you achieve your goals.
+Explain why you selected occupational therapy as a career and how this degree relates to your immediate and long-term professional goals.
+We invite you to share how your lived experiences (e.g., personal, professional, cultural, etc.) have influenced your interest in pursuing OT.

 - Keep your topic general: Keep the statement general as this essay is sent to all the programs you apply to.
 If you plan to only apply to one program, we still strongly recommend keeping your statement general in case you later apply to additional programs.
 Once you submit your application, the essay cannot be edited or changed.